 I monitor the members-only Editorial Freelancers Association forum daily and am a frequent contributor.
 Members continually learn from one another and openly share resources.
 And it's another way I can help "pay it forward."

-I do the same for the Copyediting-L list.
+To a lesser degree, I do the same for the Copyediting-L list.
 It maintains a terrific collection of resources for wordsmiths of all walks.

 And I've been a frequent participant on the Techwhir-L forum for over 20 years.

 As inspiration strikes, I post long-form articles about writing, MS Word, marketing, computer security, digital self-promotion, and general business topics at LinkedIn's publishing site.
 In addition, I frequently post to the LinkedIn feed.

 Readers of The Freelancer—the bi-monthly Editorial Freelancers Association newsletter—also often see my byline.

 All of the time.
 I usually do this through embedded comments I make while editing their draft submissions.
 These may take the form of basic do's and don'ts, suggested reading material, or other helpful advice.